krshrimali/krshrimali.github.io/about.md

 permalink: /about/
 ---

-I'm a Computer Science graduate from IIIT Naya Raipur, India (2016-20).
+I work as a Software Developer at Quansight Labs in the PyTorch team.
 I love development, whatever I write or see - my passion is in optimizing pipelines.
-My motivation has been reading source codes of amazing libraries like PyTorch, NumPy and more.
+You'll mostly finding me exploring libraries, source codes and reading technical books/blogs.

 I run my <a href="https://youtube.com/c/kushashwaraviShrimali/">YouTube channel</a> to share what I have learnt so far apart from this blog.